seed-labs/seed-emulator/examples/07-seedsim-misc/README.md

 docker_compiler.compile('./seedsim-misc/regular-docker')
 ```

 In the examples, we have only used the single-host docker compiler.
-The simulator, however, does offer various other options to run the simulation distributly.
+The emulator, however, does offer various other options to run the emulation distributly.

 ### Distributed Docker (`DistributedDocker`) compiler